healingdrawing/task-localhost/README.md

 ### Site customization:

 Do not create messy and follow examples style to structure sites.
 Or just do nothing.
 Do not use spaces in the names of any folders and files.

+According to task methods `GET`, `HEAD`, `POST`, `PUT`, `DELETE` must be implemented.
+Do not use other methods to configure the server routes.

 Place inside the `static` folder the folder with the unique name of the site, f.e. `site2`, and inside the site folder place the `index.html` file and so on.
 Follow the examples in the `static` folder on your own risk, or do not touch it.

 The `settings` file must be configured properly to use the site.
 The expectable structure of the site can be f.e. next:
 - static/site2/favicon.ico
 - static/site2/index.html
 - static/site2/style/style.css
 - static/site2/error/500.html
 According to task, the next error pages must be implemented: 400, 403, 404, 405, 413, 500.
 So you must provide the correct settings file configuration to error pages folder.
-And the error pages folder must include properly created files: `400.html`, `403.html`, `404.html`, `405.html`, `413.html`, `500.html`.
+And the error pages folder must contain properly created files: `400.html`, `403.html`, `404.html`, `405.html`, `413.html`, `500.html`.

 Otherwise do not expect server will work/initalize properly.